italobusi/draft-poidt-teas-actn-poi-assurance/draft-ietf-teas-actn-poi-assurance.md

 To guarantee the SLAs associated with VPN services, service assurance is performed through collaboration among the ACTN control entities {{!RFC8453}}: the Multi-Domain Service Coordinator (MDSC), acting as the top-level controller, and the Provisioning Network Controllers (PNCs) deployed in both the packet (P-PNC) and optical (O-PNC) layers.

-This document aligns with current field operational procedures and {{!I-D.ietf-teas-actn-poi-applicability}}, which assume both the P-PNC and the O-PNC provide the MDSC with enough information for Root Cause Analysis (RCA), correlating an event/alarm related to either a packet or an optical network failure with the impacted services at the IP layer.
+This document aligns with current field operational procedures and {{!I-D.ietf-teas-actn-poi-applicability}}, which assume both the P-PNC and the O-PNC provide the MDSC with enough information for performing Root Cause Analysis (RCA), correlating for example an event or an alarm related to either a packet or an optical network failure with the impacted services at the IP layer.

 In particular for the optical network, the set of information shared by the O-PNC to the MDSC depends on local configuration adopted at the MDSC-PNC Interface (MPI) {{RFC8453}}.
 In general, this may include information about the optical path, tunnel, or fiber where the failure happened, together with its location and operational state (e.g., "down"), while hiding further topology details.
 This data is sufficient for the MDSC to perform multi-layer correlation and discover which IP links, Label Switched Paths (LSPs), and VPNs are affected.